 My first day back at work!
 I kissed Ruth goodbye in the front bedroom, where she'd gone to sleep to be sure I had an uninterrupted kip - I was nervous, but she was way more so!
 I'm pretty sure she was tearful, but she did a fab job of holding it back.
-I left home at 0632 convinced there was plenty of time for the 0648 train.
+I left home at 0632 convinced there was enough time for the 0648 train.
 I knew it might be close, but after running under the subway at the station I reached the platform just as the train pulled in.
 I know that in my five years or so on the Met Police that I'd never cut it so fine.
 New EverNote entry is to leave at 0620!

 Work in London was fantastic, they really have a massive shortfall in the skills I bring to the table.
 Andy Neilson is gonna be my main contact regardless of what any organisation chart says, I've warmed to him already and I have much respect for him.

 I reviewed a bunch of documents and made useful comments that will help them.
 They are going straight into production with no development or pre-production, they don't even have a design - just installation guides.
 It's got my name all over fixing this stuff.
 I enjoyed my library IT buddy jaunt, but this is real world professional stuff and I am more than capable.

 I had to stay until 1600 as there was an HSM dry run going on, I saw many ways in which I could improve things, but am keeping quiet until I'm properly under the table and fully understand the political landscape.
 Tons of PKI stuff came back to me: ‘cardpp --check’ came from nowhere!
 I explained how the registration of capicom.dll wasn't necessary given that they aren't using the SMTP exit module for autoenrollment stuff.
 Such matters haven't been on my radar for over two years - they just came right back.